csena72/docker-lamp/README.md

 # Docker lamp + xdebug

-Docker with Apache, MySQL 8.0, PHPMyAdmin and PHP.
+Docker with Apache, MySQL 8.0, PHPMyAdmin, PHP with Composer and xdebug.

 I use docker-compose as an orchestrator.
 To run these containers: